Frequently Asked Questions

 Can I call the line to chat if needed?

 Yes, we are here to listen!
-The Helpline at Towards Healing is open Monday to Friday from 11:00 am.
+The Helpline at Towards Healing is open Tuesday to Friday 9am to 5pm.
 The helpline is staffed by therapists who are there to support you.